rfquack/RFQuack/README.md

 RFQuack is quite experimental, expect glitches and imperfections.
 So far we're quite happy with it, and used it successfully to analyze some industrial radio protocols (read the [Trend Micro Research white paper](https://www.trendmicro.com/vinfo/us/security/news/vulnerabilities-and-exploits/attacks-against-industrial-machines-via-vulnerable-radio-remote-controllers-security-analysis-and-recommendations) or the [DIMVA 2019 paper](https://www.dimva2019.org) for details).

 ## Prepare Your Hardware
-* choose radio chip and the board you want to use among the supported ones: we tested it with the CC1101, nRF24 and ESP832-based boards (namely the Adafruit Feather);
+* Choose the radio chip and board that you want to use among the supported ones: we tested the CC1101, nRF24 and ESP32-based boards (namely the Adafruit Feather HUZZAH32).
-* assemble the board and the radio chip together: if you choose the Adafruit Feather system, all you have to do is stack the Feather HUZZAH and the Radio FeatherWing together, and do some minor soldering;
+* Assemble the board and the radio chip together: if you choose the Adafruit Feather system, all you have to do is stack the boards together, and do some minor soldering.
-* connect the board to the USB port.
+* Connect the board to the USB port.

 | **Main board** | **Radio daughter board** | **Network connectivity** | **Cellular connectivity** |
 |----------------|-------------------------------------|----------------------|-----------------------|